 The Childhood Lesson: Stillness Wasn’t Safe

-When I hear Maya describe the tightness in her chest and the racing heart the moment she tries to rest, I don’t just hear exhaustion—I hear an ancient alarm system firing.
+When I hear Rachel describe the tightness in her chest and the racing heart the moment she tries to rest, I don’t just hear exhaustion—I hear an ancient alarm system firing.
 This is the body’s way of saying, “Stillness isn’t safe.”
-And for many driven women like Maya, that message was encoded early, often in the complex terrain of childhood relationships.
+And for many driven women like Rachel, that message was encoded early, often in the complex terrain of childhood relationships.

 What I see in my clinical work is that for many of these women, the professional pattern isn’t new.
 It’s a repetition of developmental trauma — the early experience of learning that love, safety, and belonging were conditional on performance.